confidential-containers/confidential-containers/quickstart.md

 EOF
 ```

-Set a desired value for the encryption key:
+Set a desired value for the encryption key that should be a 32-bytes and base64 encoded value:

 ```
 enc_key="RcHGava52DPvj1uoIk/NVDYlwxi0A6yyIZ8ilhEX3X4="